Enjoy Casual BBQ or Upscale Steakhouses Just Minutes from Steinbrenner Field

 Each spring, thousands of hungry fans descend on Tampa's Steinbrenner Field, home to the New York Yankees spring training.
 Luckily, there are lots of fantastic restaurants located close by.
 Whether you are looking for a classic diner, local ethnic specialties, or hip and trendy eateries, there are convenient options to choose from.
 10 Best has put together a list of just a few of the local favorites to help you make your decision.

 A minutes drive south of Steinbrenner Field is Boy Scout Boulevard, the gateway to some of the city's best dining.
 Restaurants line the road which also passes the entrance to International Plaza.
 This fashionable and upscale mall is home not only to fabulous shopping, but also hosts Bay Street, an outdoor village-style entertainment area featuring even more of Tampa's best restaurants.
-Tending towards the trendy and upscale, examples include Roy's, Capital Grille, and Le Roy Selmon's, just to name a few.
+Tending towards the trendy and upscale, examples include Roy's and Capital Grille.

 9 Texas de Brazil